-- The sustainability metrics included herein have been calculated using the best information available to the Company at the time of the preparation of this proxy statement.
+- (1) The sustainability metrics included herein have been calculated using the best information available to the Company at the time of publication.
 The data utilized in calculating such metrics is subject to certain reporting rules, regulatory reviews, definitions, calculation of methodologies, estimates, adjustments and other factors.
 As a result, these metrics are subject to change from time to time as updated or other information becomes available.
-The metrics provided reflect both Matador's gross operated exploration and production operations and San Mateo's gross operated midstream operations on a consolidated basis, except where otherwise noted. - Emissions and flared volumes are calculated in accordance with Environmental Protection Agency standards and reflect only Matador's gross operated exploration and production volumes. - Fresh water is defined as <1,000 mg/L total dissolved solids and includes Matador's gross operated volumes for hydraulic fracturing and completions operations, as well as estimates for Matador's other operations. - 4 As some portion of the total fluid used for hydraulic fracturing operations.
+The metrics provided reflect both Matador's gross operated exploration and production operations and gross operated midstream operations on a consolidated basis, except where otherwise noted. - (2) Emissions and flared volumes are calculated in accordance with Environmental Protection Agency standards and reflect only Matador's gross operated exploration and production volumes. - (3) Fresh water is defined as <1,000 mg/L total dissolved solids and includes Matador's gross operated volumes for hydraulic fracturing and completions operations, as well as estimates for Matador's other operations. - (4) As some portion of the total fluid used for hydraulic fracturing operations.